Influenza (Flu) in Children

 - Nonproductive cough

-Influenza can make people of any age ill.
-Although most people, including children, are ill with influenza for less than a week, some have a much more serious illness and may need to be hospitalized.
+Influenza causes illness in people of all ages.
+Although most people, including children, have self-limited, uncomplicated illness lasting less than a week, some have more serious illness and may need to be hospitalized.
 Influenza may also lead to pneumonia or death.

 Influenza viruses are divided into three types designated as A, B, and C:

-- Influenza types A and B cause epidemics of respiratory illness that happen almost every winter.
+- Influenza types A and B cause epidemics of respiratory illness that occur yearly during the winter.
 They often lead to increased rates of hospitalization and death.
 Public health efforts to control the impact of influenza focus on types A and B. One of the reasons the flu remains a problem is because the viruses actually change their structure regularly.
 This means that people are exposed to new types of the virus each year.

-- Influenza type C usually causes either a very mild respiratory illness or no symptoms at all.
-It does not cause epidemics and does not have the severe public health impact that influenza types A and B do.
+- Influenza type C is more infrequent and causes either a very mild respiratory illness or no symptoms at all.
+It does not cause epidemics and does not have the severe public health impact of influenza types A and B.

 Influenza viruses continually change (mutate), which helps the virus to evade the immune system of both children and adults.
 People can get the flu no matter what their age.
 The process works like this:

-- A person infected with an influenza virus develops antibodies against that virus.
+- A person infected with an influenza virus develops antibodies against that specific virus.

 - The virus changes.

-- The "older" antibodies no longer recognize the "newer" virus when the next flu season comes around.
+- The "older" antibodies no longer recognize the "newer" mutated virus when the next flu season occurs.

 - The person becomes infected again.

-The older antibodies can give some protection against getting the flu again.
-Vaccines given each year to protect against the flu contain the influenza virus strain from each type that is expected to cause the flu that year.
+The older antibodies can give some protection against recurrence of the flu.
+In addition, the flu vaccine given each year is produced from influenza virus strains expected to cause that year's flu outbreak.

-An influenza virus is generally passed from person to person through the air.
-This means your child can get the flu by coming in contact with an infected person who sneezes or coughs.
-The virus can also live for a short time on things like doorknobs, pens or pencils, keyboards, telephone receivers, and eating or drinking utensils.
+Influenza virus is generally passed from person to person in the air through coughing or sneezing.
+The flu may also be spread by small virus particles released during breathing.
+The virus can also live for a short time on contaminated objects like doorknobs, pens or pencils, keyboards, telephone receivers, and eating or drinking utensils.
 So your child can get the flu virus by touching something that has been handled by someone infected with the virus and then touching his or her own mouth, nose, or eyes.

-People are generally the most contagious with the flu 24 hours before they start having symptoms and during the time they have the most symptoms.
-That's why it is hard to prevent the spread of the flu, especially among children, because they do not always know they are sick while they are still spreading the disease.
+People are generally the most contagious with the flu 24 hours before they start having symptoms and for several days to one week after symptoms first appear.
+It is difficult to prevent the spread of the flu, especially among children, as they may not always know they are sick while they are still spreading the disease.
 By the seventh day of infection there is typically no longer a risk of infecting others.

 Influenza is called a respiratory disease, but the whole body seems to suffer when a child has it.
 Children usually become suddenly ill with any or all of the following symptoms: